Skip to content

 Scale pattern – alligator is more varied than crocodile

-Many believe crocodile has the most varied pattern, but the truth is the opposite:
+Many people think crocodile has the most varied pattern, but the truth is the opposite:

-• Crocodile belly: Smoother and more symmetrical pattern.
+• Crocodile belly: More even and more symmetrical pattern.
 The crocodile is larger, and the scales are more similar in size and shape.

 This makes alligator a more exciting and dynamic material — especially for belts.

-“Sensor dot” – a reliable sign of crocodile
+"Sensor dot" – a sure sign of crocodile

 All crocodiles have a small dot in each belly scale.
-This is a sensory point that detects movements in the water.
+This is a sensory point that detects movement in the water.

 • Crocodile: Dot in each scale